 2. Product groups

-In the example below, we have chosen for 'brand' and 'custom_label_1' as the first two levels of subdivision:
+In the example below, we have chosen 'brand' and 'custom_label_1' as the first two levels of subdivision:

 In Google Ads, this will look as follows:

 You can see that each brand (level #1) is divided into the values of 'custom_label_1' (level #2).
 Because the 'Product ID' is the highest level of subdivision (level #3), individual products will then fall within the different values of 'custom_label_1'.
-Note that if you also configure the Ad group name based on 'brand' (as the example above), you will only get one 'brand' product group per Ad group.
+Note that if you also configure the Ad group name based on 'brand' (like in the example above), you will only get one 'brand' product group per Ad group.

 3. Negative keywords

-The last step of configuring your ad group build are adding negative keywords.
+The last step of configuring your ad group build is adding negative keywords.
 Adding negative keywords works the same as for a Text Ads configuration.
 If the keywords you add here are searched for in Google, your ads will not appear.
 You can choose between the types 'Broad', 'Phrase', and 'Exact':